 Paul's expert tip: You can pop in during the day and enjoy lunch at the hip Gin Lovers and Less bar-restaurant on the ground floor.
 It's also open at night until 2 am.

-This Lisbon store owes its cool range of T-shirts to a group of local graphic designers who have produced some of the quickest clothing in the city.
+This Lisbon store owes its cool range of T-shirts to a group of local graphic designers who have produced some of the quirkest clothing in the city.
 Each T-shirt is embossed with a unique print created by members of a worldwide collective of young designers and printers.
 Standout designs include a bizarre but clever take on the Beatles' famous Abbey Road album cover, a smiley face depicting the Clockwork Orange logo, a cutout collection of Lisbon's famous landmarks and a homage to Portuguese poet Fernando Pessoa.
+Creating each T-shirt is a carefully considered process, from design concept to fabric choice to printing technique.
+And such is the word-of-mouth fame generated by this boutique and others run by Typographia team that it now maintains an online store where all the very latest designs are showcased and on sale.

-Recommended for Best Shopping because: Purchasing a T-shirt at Typographia is to support the work of a team of young designers and printers skilled in producing a unique range of apparel.
+Recommended for Best Shopping because: Purchasing a T-shirt at Typographia is to support the work of a team of young designers and printers skilled in producing unique apparel.

 Paul's expert tip: Ask about the washing instructions when purchasing to keep your T-shirt in pristine condition.

-Recommended for Best Shopping because: Garrafeira Nacional Wines & Spirits in Rua de Santa Justa is one of a number of stores in Lisbon.
-Their website has more information.
+Recommended for Best Shopping because: Garrafeira Nacional Wines & Spirits is one of a several Lisbon stores operated by this family-run concern, but the only one with a cellar-museum.

 Paul's expert tip: Look out for the in-store museum, a cellar whose shelves display a priceless collection of wines and spirits dating back as far as 1715.